Taielmolina01/TP-Algo3/README.md

 This project is a practical work of the whole subject of Algorithms and Programming III, course Corsi-Essaya, of the University of Buenos Aires.
 The subject is about Object-Oriented Programming in almost whole the time.
 The idea of the work is to make a calendar similar to Google Calendar.

-I never work in this after approves it because I see more useful watch what I can do in the middle of being learning the paradigm and studying this and more subjects.
+I never work in this after approves it because I see more useful watch what I can do in the middle of being learning the paradigm (and fighting a little with CSS too) and studying this and more subjects.

 I leave below the report I made in a .MD format too.